SilexOne/sse/README.md

 - Pass the scoring_engine var through the routes?
 - Use a better database
 - cause errors then catch them
+- Change main.json to config, also make it dynamic

 # Service Scoring Engine
 #### Table
 [Summary](#summary)